technical-notes

 Task-tier routing

 Each adapter maps tier="cheap" and tier="smart" to a concrete model.
-Override per-call with the model= argument when you need a specific build.
+Defaults are sensible; override via env when you need to pin a specific build (LLM_ANTHROPIC_SMART=claude-opus-4-7, LLM_OPENAI_CHEAP=gpt-4o-mini, etc.).

 from anthropic import AsyncAnthropic